 Driving In

 Travelers looking to travel into the city by car are in luck.
-Three major highways are making their way into the center of the city, providing drivers with access to Atlanta from nearly every direction.
+Three major highways run through the center of the city, providing access to Atlanta from nearly every direction.
 I-285 circles the perimeter of the city while I-75 and I-85 join together just north of Downtown.

-I-20 is the main East to West highway in Georgia and it conveniently runs right through the heart of Atlanta, making travel clear for anyone coming from South Carolina, Alabama, Louisiana or even as far as Texas.
+I-20 is the main east to west highway in Georgia and it conveniently runs right through the heart of Atlanta, making travel clear for anyone coming from South Carolina, Alabama, Louisiana and even as far as Texas.

 However, travelers looking to enjoy a more scenic road trip experience should spend some time on the Russell-Brasstown Scenic Byway.
 Considered to be one of the most spectacular highways in the state, this beautiful roadway offers a unique look at some of Georgia’s most unbelievable landscapes, with picturesque scenery around every turn.
 After you’ve had your fill of these whimsical sites, pick up the US-19 South which will take you to the I-85 right into the city.